om-mani-padme-hum/docket-parser/README.md

                   'docket-param.js', 'docket-returns.js', 'docket-signature.js', 'docket-status.js',
                   'docket-throws.js', 'docket-updated.js', 'parser.js'];

+docket.title('Docket v0.6.3 Documentation');
 docket.parseFiles(fileList);
 docket.generateDocs('docs');
 ```

 ## Outputs

-The documentation for Docket, which you can find in the `/docs` folder, though this will soon be hosted
+The documentation for Docket can be found in the `/docs` folder, though these docs are in HTML and once
-elsewhere also for easier viewing.
+Markdown support is added, the docs will be displayed in this README.

 ## Helper

 This package comes with a tool called `helper.js` that can be used to quickly generate getters and setters
 complete with Docket style documentation using a small, customized object structure representing the class
 properties.
 The output is written to `helper-out.js` and can be copied into the body of any class.
+Customize
+it however you'd like.

 ## Todo

-* Add auto-rendered table of contents with scroll-spy capability from Bootstrap
+* Add scroll-spy capability from Bootstrap
-* Move rendering from large EJS templates to small EJS templates rendered by the individual classes
 * Link all objects together, including links to other modules, and standard objects to Mozilla
+* Add option to output in Markdown format

 ## License